React writing patterns that occur in business

 }

-Because of this structure, the children passed as modals need to use position: fixed or position: absolute for overlay display.
-Otherwise, they'll just stack vertically.
+Because of this structure, children passed as modals need to use position: fixed or position: absolute for overlay display.
+Otherwise, they'll appear in the normal vertical flow.

 Here's an implementation example using Shadcn UI:

-• Call router.back() in onOpenChange to return to the previous page when closing the modal
+- Call router.back() on onOpenChange to return to the previous page when closing the modal

 "use client";